DonitaCipcon/DoniActivity1/README.md

-"This is doni, and this is my first jenkin activity"
+"This is doni, and this is my first jenkin activity."